RaghadAlharrthi/digital-buck-converter-mixed-signal/README.md

 ![SKY130 OTA transfer curve](analog/plots/schematic_ota_plot.png)

-**What this shows:** The same steep downward transfer curve, now in a real 130 nm process — ~33× gain with correct negative-feedback direction.
+**What this shows:** The same steep downward transfer curve, now in a real 130 nm process  ~33× gain with correct negative feedback direction.
 The voltages are smaller than the generic version because SKY130 is a low-voltage 1.8 V process.
 This confirms the analog control block works as an actual drawn circuit in a real semiconductor process, not only as a behavioral model.

 ---